 Paul Fletcher has developed a version of Card Hockey using special cards.
 It can be played by two players, or as a four-player partnership game, and he has also devised a tournament format.
 He intends to release a computer version of this game.
 Further details are available at http://tegarttech.com/cardhockey/.

 Dwight J Stockham describes the version of Hockey he used to play in the 1960's.
-This differs from the above game as follows:
+The rules insofar as they differ from the above versions, are as follows.